AdityaBhagat05/climb-the-corporate-ladder/README.md

 ---

 ## About the Project
-Climb the Corporate Ladder is a **gamified training program** that blends **AI-powered feedback, immersive environments, and mini-games** to help individuals improve their public speaking and communication skills.
+Climb the Corporate Ladder is a **gamified training program** that blends **AI-powered feedback, immersive environments, and mini-games** to help individuals improve their public speaking and communication skills through high pressure test scenarios based on real life along with mini games and fun activities.

 ---